How to Use AI to Write a Speech (Without Losing Your Voice)

 Liam Sandford

-Writing a speech is rarely just about finding the right words.
-It is about shaping thinking, deciding what matters most, and creating a message that feels clear enough to deliver with confidence.
-This is where many speakers get stuck.
-They either overthink the content or rush the structure, which leads to speeches that feel scattered or overly scripted.
+Writing a speech is rarely about finding the right words.
+It is about deciding what matters most, shaping how you think about it, and landing on a message clear enough to deliver without a net.
+Most people get stuck in one of two ditches.
+They overthink the content until it sprawls, or they rush the structure and end up scattered.
+Both lead to the same place: a speech that feels scripted instead of spoken.

-AI can support the speech writing process by reducing friction at the earliest stages.
-It helps you move from a blank page to clarity faster, without removing your voice or ownership of the message.
-When used intentionally, AI does not write your speech for you.
-It helps you think, organise, and refine so that the final speech sounds like you and feels natural to deliver.
-The goal is not to outsource speech writing, but to make the process calmer, clearer, and more deliberate.
+Used well, AI takes the friction out of the earliest, hardest part of speech writing, the blank page, without taking your voice or your ownership.
+It does not write the speech for you.
+It helps you think, organise, and refine so the finished speech sounds like you and feels natural to deliver.
+The point is not to outsource the work.
+It is to make it calmer, clearer, and more deliberate.
+Writing is one stage of the wider AI workflow for public speaking; this piece is about the writing itself.

 Before You Use AI to Write Your Speech